 I’ve seen the film described as a ‘small scale’ Die Hard, I disagree, wholeheartedly.
 If you flick through the user reviews on IMDb you’ll see it.
 But I won’t name and shame here.

-The plot itself is a well-worn track.
+The plot for Trauma Center is a well-worn track.
 Baddies leave some evidence in (yes I said in) a witness and now they must find that person and fix the error.
 Here the error comes in the shape of Madison played by Nicky Whelan.
 She’s been left with a bullet in her leg and the villains want it.